Uttam1611/Summer-analytics-2025/Week2/README.md

 ## 📬 Contact

-Feel free to open an [issue](https://github.com/your-username/ndvi-landcover-classification/issues) or contact the developer for questions or improvements.
+Feel free to open an [issue](https://github.com/your-username/ndvi-landcover-classification/issues) or contact me for questions or improvements.

 ---